anir-tubi/tubi-roku/README.md

     - Automatic release note generation has now been added.
 If you choose not to use the automatically generated release notes, please make sure that the release notes adhere to the following.
 Each build note should be correspond to a change that was submitted as part of the QA JIRA ticket that you made earlier.
 Remember, do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
 Assume non technical readers will be consuming this information.
   - copy the Github urls for the two PRs made above to the clipboard.

-    __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Submission Release Steps](https://github.com/adRise/project-total-recall/docs/manual_release.md#submission-release)
+    __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Submission Release Steps](https://github.com/adRise/tubi-roku/docs/manual_release.md#submission-release)

 11\.
-Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the `#roku_dev slack channel`.
-The PR URLs can also be found on the project-total-recall and rcdn repos respectively), and wait for approval.
+Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the [`#roku-prs`](https://fox.enterprise.slack.com/archives/C099JR27AUU) slack channel.
+The PR URLs can also be found on the tubi-roku and rcdn repos respectively), and wait for approval.

 12\.
 Merge the new PR in the rcdn repo.
 Also merge the release_x_y_z PR into the x_y_branch branch in project_total_recall.
 Once merged, delete both of these branches.

 13\. check if you need to run multifactor authentication for AWS.
 Typically this means running `$ valet`.
 Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the valet command.

-- __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THE PR FOR THE rcdn REPO AND THE PR FOR THE project-total-recall REPO ARE APPROVED AND MERGED.__
+- __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THE PR FOR THE rcdn REPO AND THE PR FOR THE tubi-roku REPO ARE APPROVED AND MERGED.__

 14\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.